gamedevserj/UI-System-Unity/README.md

 To add new menu:
 1. Create your menu view script that either inherits from MenuView or from SettingsMenuView (it has functionality to reset setting to default via model and reset view to default)
-2. If your view has interactable elements (buttons, sliders, etc.), they should have scripts attached to them that implement IFocusableControl to disable elements during menu transitions.
+2. If your view has interactable elements (buttons, sliders, etc.), they should have scripts attached to them that implement ```IFocusableControl``` to disable elements during menu transitions.
 Some of the elements already included in the repo at UISystem/Common/Elements, there are also prefabs for them in the UISystem/Common/Prefabs, so you can use those
-3. Create your menu model script that implements IMenuModel interface (it is just a marker interface) or ISettingsMenuModel (which has methods to save, discard and reset to default)
+3. Create your menu model script that implements ```IMenuModel``` interface (it is just a marker interface) or ```ISettingsMenuModel``` (which has methods to save, discard and reset to default)
-4. Create your menu controller script that inherits from MenuControllerBase providing your view and model
+4. Create your menu controller script that inherits from ```MenuControllerBase``` providing your view and model
-5. In your menu controller implement the MenuType property by providing your menu type and implement SetupElements()
+5. In your menu controller implement ```SetupElements()```
 6. Create field in your UiInstaller for the menu view prefab
-7. Add your menus to the menus array created in the UiInstaller that passes them to the MenusManager
+7. Add your menus to the menus array created in the UiInstaller that passes them to the ```MenusManager```
-8. After that you should be able to call _menusManager.ShowMenu(...) to show your new menu
+8. After that you should be able to call ```_menusManager.ShowMenu(...)``` to show your new menu

 ### Menu background controller
 A simple script that handles menu's background, look at MainMenu and PauseMenu controllers for example.